dirm02/zoro-ui-test/README.md

 1-Build new page with keeping the layouts on our application

-2-Create new button called ‘Connect polygon network
+2-Create new button called Connect polygon network

 3-Build simple Django backend that interacts with Polygon network